Last updated 14/6/24

 DIY vs Professional Installation

-In case you haven’t already guessed, floating floor installation is more straightforward than direct stick application.
+If you haven’t already guessed, floating floor installation is more straightforward than direct stick application.
 Working with adhesives in both their use and understanding is an area that skilled tradespeople spend many years developing.
-For this reason, unless you are a very skilled handy-person, it is best to have a licensed professional install a direct stuck timber floor.
+For this reason, it is best to have a licensed professional install a direct stick timber floor unless you are a very skilled handy-person.

 Locking Systems

-A tongue and groove system can still be used in a floated application and a locking system can still be used in a direct stick application.
+You can still use a tongue and groove system in a floated application, and a locking system can still be used in a direct stick application.
 There is no issue in either case: all will work.
 It is simply a question of which is easier.

 For direct sticking to the subfloor, a tongue and groove system is the easiest option to use.

-Refinishing involves cutting the wear layer (polyurethane) from your floor with a sander and reapplying a coating of some form.
-When you do this, you typically lose about 1mm of the timber from your floor.
-This then gives your floor a limited lifespan before you have cut the veneer away totally.
+Refinishing involves cutting the wear layer (polyurethane) from your floor with a sander and reapplying a coating.
+When you do this, you typically lose about 1mm of the timber.
+This gives your floor a limited lifespan before you have cut the veneer away totally.

-Instead of letting the floor go in this manner, you can do what is known as a light cutback.
-You can choose to do this after about 3 years, and rather than taking the coating (and timber,) off completely, the coating is just roughed up with light-grade sandpaper.
-A single coat of Polyurethane is then applied, and your floor is back where it began.
+Instead of letting the floor deteriorate, you can perform a light cutback after about 3 years.
+Rather than removing the coating and timber completely, you simply rough up the coating with light-grade sandpaper.
+Then, you apply a single coat of Polyurethane, restoring your floor to its original condition.
 This may appear to be a more expensive option, but the reality is you leave your veneer close to 100% intact.
 The life of the engineered floor then becomes indefinite.

 ‘If you do decide to take the coating off of your floor, a wide world of other finishing options become available to you, as you are essentially back to bare wood.
 Oiling is an option that requires more regular maintenance but never requires you to apply a sander to your floor.
 Oil can also make scratches instantly disappear.
 Oiled Floors if kept healthy have a natural look that is hard to replicate.